Important Notice

 That's real equity you own - real shares, not just promises or options

-Important: The $10 million valuation is just an example - we can't predict what our actual valuation will be.
-But here's the key: it doesn't matter what the valuation ends up being.
-Whether we're valued at $5 million or $50 million, you'll get the exact same dollar value of equity (150% of your market rate wage reinvestment).
+Important: The $10 million valuation and 120% multiplier are illustrative examples only - actual terms will be documented in formal agreements.
+Whether we're valued at $5 million or $50 million, you'll get the equivalent dollar value of equity based on your negotiated multiplier.
 A higher valuation means you get a smaller percentage of a more valuable company, but your shares are worth the same dollar amount either way.

 ๐Ÿ’ฐ A Slight Adjustment (The Final Version)